Naira appreciates to N1,560/$ in parallel market

 By Elizabeth Adegbesan

-The naira today appreciated to N1,560 per dollar in the parallel market from N1,580 per dollar on Thursday.
+THE naira yesterday appreciated to N1,560 per dollar in the parallel market from N1,565 per dollar on Monday.

-But the Naira depreciated to N1,528.5 per dollar in the Nigerian Foreign Exchange Market (NFEM).
+But the Naira depreciated to N1,530.5 per dollar in the Nigerian Foreign Exchange Market (NFEM).

 Disclaimer